Fábio Carvalho (footballer, born 2002)

 Fábio Leandro Freitas Gouveia Carvalho (born 30 August 2002) is a Portuguese professional footballer who plays as a left winger or attacking midfielder for club Brentford.
-A former youth international for England, Carvalho now represents Portugal internationally at under-21 level.
+A former youth international for England, Carvalho represented Portugal internationally at under-21 level.

 Early life

 Carvalho was born in Torres Vedras, in the Lisbon District of Portugal and grew up in Zona J, Chelas.
 His father is Angolan and his mother is from Madeira, Portugal.
-He has 2 older brothers and a younger sister.
+He has an older brother and a younger sister.
 He played in the youth academy of Olivais Sul and Benfica.
 At the age of 11, he moved with his family to South London, where he was educated at Coombe Boys' School in New Malden.
 He played for Balham before being signed by Fulham in 2015.
 He is fluent in both Portuguese and English.

 Club career

 Fulham

 In May 2020, Carvalho signed his first professional contract with Fulham, for two years.
 On 23 September, Carvalho made his first-team debut as a substitute in a 2–0 EFL Cup victory over Sheffield Wednesday.
 On 15 May 2021, Carvalho scored his first goal in a 3–1 away league defeat to Southampton.

 Carvalho had an impressive start to the 2021–22 season, scoring three goals in his first five matches as Fulham looked to return to the Premier League.
 As a result, Carvalho was awarded the EFL Young Player of the Month for August 2021.